 For most consumers, the can't-miss brand interaction is the payment process.
 Learn how and when your customers want to be billed and find innovative ways to remind them to do so.
-You'll be rewarded with improved receivables collection and customer preferences and insights data applicable to new sales.
+You'll be rewarded with improved receivables collection and preference data applicable to new sales.